Battle of Jena–Auerstedt: Plan

-Battle of Jena
+Battle

 The battle commenced on the morning of 14 October 1806, on the grassy fields near Jena.
 The first movements of the French Army were attacks on either flank of the Prussian lines.
 That gave the supporting armies (making up the central attack) time to get into position.
 The skirmishes had little decisive success, save for a breakthrough by the French General Saint-Hilaire, who attacked and isolated the Prussian left flank.

 At that time, Marshal Michel Ney had completed his maneuvers and had taken up position as ordered by Napoleon.
 However, once in position, Ney decided to attack the Prussian line despite having no orders to do so, a move that proved to be almost disastrous.
 Ney's initial assault was a success, but he found himself overextended and under heavy fire from Prussian artillery.
 Recognizing the distressed salient, the Prussian general ordered a counterattack and enveloped Ney's forces; Ney formed them into a square to protect all their flanks.
-Napoleon recognized Ney's situation and ordered Marshal Jean Lannes to shift from the centre of attack to help Ney.
+Napoleon recognized Ney's situation and ordered Marshal Jean Lannes to shift from the center of attack to help Ney.

-That action left the French centre weak.
+That action left the French center weak.
 However, Napoleon deployed the Imperial Guard to hold the French center until Ney could be rescued.
 That adaptability was one of Napoleon's greatest strengths.
 He kept the Imperial Guard under his direct command and could order them to take positions depending on the situation that the battle presented him.
 The rescue worked, and Ney's units were able to retreat from the battle.
 Although the French were then in a troubling situation, the Prussian commanders did not take the initiative to push at the French weaknesses.
 That was later considered to have been their undoing.
 The inactivity of the Prussian infantry left them open to artillery and light infantry fire.
 One Prussian general later wrote that "the area around the entrance of the village was the scene of the most terrible blood-letting and slaughter".

 It was at that time, around 1 p.m., that Napoleon decided to make the decisive move.
-He ordered his flanks to push hard and try to break through the Prussian flanks and encircle the main center army while the French center attempted to crush the Prussian centre.
+He ordered his flanks to push hard and try to break through the Prussian flanks and encircle the main center army while the French center attempted to crush the Prussian center.
 The attacks on the flanks proved to be a success.
 With its flanks broken, the Prussian army was forced to withdraw and Napoleon had won another battle.
 In total the Prussian army lost 10,000 men killed or wounded, had 15,000 prisoners of war taken as well as 150 guns.